tejuscs/adb_azure/migrate-to-adb/migrate-to-adb.md

-# Migrating to Dedicated ATP using Data Pump
+# Migrating to Autonomous Database using Data Pump

 ## Introduction
-Oracle Data Pump offers very fast bulk data and metadata movement between user managed Oracle databases and Autonomous Transaction Processing.
+Oracle Data Pump offers very fast bulk data and metadata movement between user managed Oracle databases and Autonomous Database.

-Data Pump Import lets you import data from Data Pump files residing on the Oracle Cloud Infrastructure Object Storage.
-You can save your data to your Cloud Object Store and use Oracle Data Pump to load data to dedicated ATP database.
+Data Pump Import lets you import data from Data Pump files residing on the Object Storage.
+You can save your data to your Cloud Object Store and use Oracle Data Pump to load data to Autonomous database.

-This lab walks you through the steps to migrate a sample application schema using Data Pump Import into your dedicated ATP database.
+This lab walks you through the steps to migrate a sample application schema using Data Pump Import into your Autonomous Database.

-Estimated Time: 45 minutes
+Estimated Time: 15 minutes

 ### Objectives

 As a database admin or user:

-1. Download a sample datapump export dump file from Oracle Learning Library github repository.
-2. Upload .dmp file to OCI Object storage bucket.
-3. Set up cloud credentials and use data pump import to move data to your ATP database.
+2. Set up cloud credentials and use the sample .dmp file to import data to your Autonomous database.

 ### Required Artifacts
 - An Oracle Cloud Infrastructure account with privileges to create object storage buckets and dedicated autonomous databases.
-- Access to a pre-provisioned dedicated ATP instance.
+- Access to a pre-provisioned Autonomous Database instance.
-- A pre-provisioned instance of Oracle Developer Client image in an application subnet.
+- A pre-provisioned Windows instance with Visual studio installed.

 ## Task 1: Download sample data pump export file from Oracle Learning Library github repo